Hill sphere: Derivation

-True region of stability
+Regions of stability

 The Hill sphere is only an approximation, and other forces (such as radiation pressure or the Yarkovsky effect) can eventually perturb an object out of the sphere.
-This third object should also be of small enough mass that it introduces no additional complications through its own gravity.
-Detailed numerical calculations show that orbits at or just within the Hill sphere are not stable in the long term; it appears that stable satellite orbits exist only inside 1/2 to 1/3 of the Hill radius.
+As stated, the satellite (third mass) should be small enough that its gravity contributes negligibly.

 The region of stability for retrograde orbits at a large distance from the primary is larger than the region for prograde orbits at a large distance from the primary.
 This was thought to explain the preponderance of retrograde moons around Jupiter; however, Saturn has a more even mix of retrograde/prograde moons so the reasons are more complicated.

+In a two-planet system, the mutual Hill radius of the two planets must exceed $2\sqrt{3}$ to be stable.
+Multi-planet systems of three or more with semi-major-axis differences of less than ten mutual Hill radii are always unstable.
+This is due to the loss of angular momentum due to perturbations by a third planet.

 Further examples

 It is possible for a Hill sphere to be so small that it is impossible to maintain an orbit around a body.
 For example, an astronaut could not have orbited the 104 ton Space Shuttle at an orbit 300 km above the Earth, because a 104-ton object at that altitude has a Hill sphere of only 120 cm in radius, much smaller than a Space Shuttle.
 A sphere of this size and mass would be denser than lead, and indeed, in low Earth orbit, a spherical body must be more dense than lead in order to fit inside its own Hill sphere, or else it will be incapable of supporting an orbit.
 Satellites further out in geostationary orbit, however, would only need to be more than 6% of the density of water to fit inside their own Hill sphere.

 Within the Solar System, the planet with the largest Hill radius is Neptune, with 116 million km, or 0.775 au; its great distance from the Sun amply compensates for its small mass relative to Jupiter (whose own Hill radius measures 53 million km).
 An asteroid from the asteroid belt will have a Hill sphere that can reach 220,000 km (for 1 Ceres), diminishing rapidly with decreasing mass.
 The Hill sphere of 66391 Moshup, a Mercury-crossing asteroid that has a moon (named Squannit), measures 22 km in radius.

 A typical extrasolar "hot Jupiter", HD 209458 b, has a Hill sphere radius of 593,000 km, about eight times its physical radius of approx 71,000 km.
 Even the smallest close-in extrasolar planet, CoRoT-7b, still has a Hill sphere radius (61,000 km), six times its physical radius (approx 10,000 km).
 Therefore, these planets could have small moons close in, although not within their respective Roche limits.